Anselmoo/dracula-palette/scripts/README.md

 ### `release.sh`

-Automates the process of creating a new release with proper semantic versioning.
+Automates the process of creating a new release using **trunk-based development** with automatic release branch creation and proper semantic versioning.

 **Usage:**